KlosStepan/cnb-react-interview/README.md

 ## Running application for preview
 - Interview application http://momence.stkl.cz
-- Proxy to circumvent CORS from CNB http://cors-proxy.stkl.cz
+- Proxy to circumvent CORS on frontend http://cors-proxy.stkl.cz (used in HTTP GET calls)

 ## Run application locally - use this GitHub repository
 ```bash